-- You create a data source that points to a SYSPRO table, SYSPRO business object or Custom data source. - You add fields to a form (or columns to a list view or data points for a chart) and in so 2. doing define which data source is to be applied. - You decide at which point in the application that one or more data sources should be executed. - It's important to note that most data sources (if not all) would require some sort of key (a Customer number, for example) to be applied.
+- You create a data source that points to a SYSPRO table, SYSPRO business object, Custom data source or Web Service. - 2.
+You add fields to a form (or columns to a listview or data points for a chart) and in so doing define which data source is to be applied. - 3.
+You decide at which point in the application that one or more data sources should be executed. - It's important to note that most data sources (if not all) would require some sort of key (a Customer number, for example) to be applied.